-Following their appointment, Directors undertake an induction program and are provided with relevant materials on Judo.
+Following their appointment, Directors undertake an induction program and are provided with a Director manual.

 Directors are also required to undergo further training, where required, to improve or enhance the requisite skills and knowledge.
-Judo has a Board education schedule that is maintained on an annual basis.
+Judo has a Board education schedule and all training is recorded in a training register maintained by the Company Secretary.

+Principle 3.
 Instil a culture of acting lawfully, ethically and responsibly